 Baring-Gould graduated in 1857 and became a teacher for several years before (eventually) achieving ordination and taking up a clerical post in Yorkshire in 1864.
 He fell in love with a mill girl Grace Taylor, 16 years his junior and they were married in 1868.
 They had 15 children (1 died young).
 In 1871 Sabine moved to a new posting at East Mersea in Essex.
 When his father died in 1872, Sabine became responsible for the family estate at Lew Trenchard in west Devon.
 It was, however, let to tenants and Sabine remained in Essex for several more years.
 He took over as squire and parson at Lew House in 1880 and remained there till his death in January 1924.

-Baring-Gould aided and assisted Sharp greatly, when the latter began his folk song work in 1903.
+Baring-Gould helped Sharp greatly, when the latter began his folk song work in 1903.
 He even lent him his Personal Manuscript collection and hosted him on several occasions at his home in Lewtrenchard.
-The two men collaborated to produce 'English Folk-Songs for Schools' (Curwen 1906).
+The two men collaborated to produce first a revised edition of 'Songs of the West' (Methuen Oct 1905) and then 'English Folk-Songs for Schools' (Curwen Apr 1906).
 The fine biography of Baring-Gould (Graebe, Martin 'As I Walked Out’ Signal Books 2017) tells his whole story.